coreos/rpm-ostree/doc/treefile.md

  * `remove-files`: Delete these files from the generated tree

+ * `remove-from-packages`: Array, optional: Delete from specified packages files which match the provided array of regular expressions.
+   This is safer than `remove-files` as it allows finer grained control with less risk of too-wide regular expressions.

+   Each array element is an array, whose first member is a package name, and subsequent members are regular expressions (compatible with JavaScript).

+   Example: `remove-from-packages: [["cpio", "/usr/share/.*"], ["dhclient", "/usr/lib/.*", "/usr/share/.*"]]`

+   Note this does not alter the RPM database, so `rpm -V` will complain.

  * `include`: string, optional: Path to another treefile which will be used as an inheritance base.
 The semantics for inheritance are:
    Non-array values in child values override parent values.
 Array